 Overall term: 2017 to 2020

-- Regional development, economic growth and employment.
-Here, the programme aims to improve the environment for the projects and strategies of the relevant ministries, and it works to enhance the implementing capacities of public institutions, enabling them to undertake and support both public and private investment projects with an employment impact.
-Following the funding decisions of its Albanian partners, the programme then provides these institutions with expert assistance for the subsequent processes of preparation, negotiation and implementation.
+Regional development, economic growth and employment: In this field of activity, the programme aims to enhance the conditions for the projects and strategies of the relevant ministries.
+To achieve this, the programme strengthens public institutions' project implementation expertise of public institutions, enabling them to support both public and private investment projects that have an impact on employment.
+Once the Albanian partners have taken their financing decisions, the programme will provide experts for the institutions concerned.
+These experts will support the institutions during the preparation, negotiation and implementation phases of individual projects.